trevorwhitney/dotfiles/README.md

 The `.bash_profile` will source `~/.bash_profile.local` if it is present.
 An example local config is included in this repo.

+# Bash tricks

+## Edit a previous command

+1. Find the command using history
+2. Hit `CTRL+X``CTRL+E` to bring up the command in `$EDITOR`, which should be vim
+3. Command will run if vim exits with 0 exit code, you can kill it with a non-zero exit code by running `:cquit`

+This can also be acheived by using the `fc` command, which can take a number from the print out of the `history` command.

 # Vim tricks

 Because I keep forgetting them from not enough usage